 Degenerative Spondylolisthesis

-Degenerative spondylolisthesis is when a vertebra slips out of place and rests against the vertebra below it.
-Often, the disks between the vertebrae and the facet joints, which cushion your vertebrae, lose fluid and wear down.
-The compression or pinching of the nerve roots coming out of the spinal canal can cause pain in your legs.
+Degenerative spondylolisthesis is when a vertebra slips out of place and rests against the vertebra below it.5 The compression or pinching of the nerve roots coming out of the spinal canal can cause pain in your lower back and legs.

 Sciatica

-Sciatic pain usually resides in the buttocks and legs, so sleepers with sciatica may benefit more when raising their knees with an adjustable mattress.
-Knee elevation with consistent support can reduce the pain from the sciatic nerve.
+Sciatic pain usually resides in the buttocks and legs, so sleepers with sciatica may benefit more if they raise their knees with an adjustable mattress.
+Lifting the legs may help relieve pressure on the lumbar discs and reduce pain generated by the sciatic nerve.

 A mattress with excellent pressure relief and weight support may help those who experience sciatica.